AliceWonderMiscreations/libbitcoin-RPM/README.md

 The stable 3.x branch packages will all start with the name `libbitcoin` and *usually* will be built from tagged release tarballs rather than from a git checkout.

+## git packages

+When a package is built from a git checkout, the source is what you get from the `Download ZIP` link with the the `Clone or download` menu from the github repository for the package.

+I then prepend the zip archive name with the `sha256sum` of the zip archive.
+After downloading the zip archive yourself, you should do the same and then modify the `Source0:` in the spec file to reflect the sha256 when you grabbed the source.

+You also will need to change the define `gitdate` macro in the RPM spec file to reflect the `YYYYMMDD` when you downloaded the zip archive.
+Do not forget to make a changelog entry reflecting the date you grabbed the zip archive.